-National Ecosystem Assessment (2011) unless stated otherwise National Ecosystem Assessment (2011) unless stated otherwise Species Quality Connectivity ^(b) and diseases.
-The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
-Conversely, between 1998 and 2007, there was a 6.1% decline in hedgerows, a 1.7% decline in total woody linear features, and a loss of parkland trees in GB (Carey et al., 2008), with likel negative effects on woodland connectivity across the wider landscape.
+National Ecosystem Assessment (2011) unless stated otherwise Species Quality Connectivity ^(b) The key threats to semi-natural woodland are overgrazing, habitat fragmentation and isolation, invasion by non- native species, unsympathetic forestry practices, lack of appropriate management, air pollution and new pests and diseases.
+The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and open space, and increases in deadwood (Kirby et al., 1997).
+Substantial declines (26%) in ancient woodland indicator species between 1998 and 2007 in GB (Carey et al., 2008), indicative of declining woodland quality.
+The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
+Conversely, between 1998 and 2007, there was a 6.1% decline in hedgerows, a 1.7% decline in total woody linear features, and a loss of parkland trees in GB (Carey et al., 2008), with likely negative effects on woodland connectivity across the wider landscape.
 Decline in diversity of unimproved grassland with likely knock-on effects for foraging resources.
 Also declines in structural complexity of rough grassland and in species richness and structural complexity of hedgerows, ditches and other marginal features frequently associated with this species (Carey et al., 2008).
 Habitat fragmentation owing to local and regional loss; and also loss of boundary features with increasing field sizes.
 Hedgehog 23% - 42% of designated habitats in 'favourable' condition (note this does not apply to non-designated areas and so only applies to a small proportion of available habitat).
 Main issue is overgrazing.
 Livestock numbers declining, but intensity of grazing and use of external inputs in remaining areas may be increasing (Samson 1999).
 Increase in pests / pathogens expected.
 Increased field size and fewer boundary features.
 Some recent improvements from agri-environment schemes, though little evidence for positive impact on measured receptor species.
 Fertiliser application declining since mid 1990s.
 Increase in pest / pathogens expected.
 Changes in pesticides expected following regulatory changes, but impact on prey species unclear.
 Soil invertebrates and other aspects of soil health likely to decline as a result of continuing changes in agricultural practice.
 Value of field margins to wildlife may decline with alteration in subsidy policies.
 Increased field size and fewer boundary features.
 Some recent improvements from agri-environment schemes, though little evidence for positive impact on measured receptor species.
 The level of impervious cover in urban areas has increased.
 This is partly because of urban expansion, but also an increase within existing urban areas, largely as a result of paving residential front gardens (Perry & Nawaz 2008).
 Rural villages currently act as refugia for hedgehogs: small home ranges, from which can be inferred higher densities, are found in rural village green spaces and gardens than in arable area (Pettitt 2017).
 Further built development (e.g. through urban expansion and increase in impervious surfaces in gardens) may therefore have a negative effect.
 High rates of supplementary feeding in some urban and suburban areas may increase local carrying capacity.
 Green corridors designated as UK BAP Mosaic Habitat in 2010.